CocoaDebug/CocoaDebug/README.md

 - `emailCcRecipients` - Set the initial recipients to include in the email’s “Cc” field when share via email. default value is **nil**.

 - `mainColor` - Set the main color with hexadecimal format. default value is **#42d459**.

-- `disableLogMonitoring` - Whether to disable the monitoring of Xcode logs in app. default value is **false**.

-- `disableNetworkMonitoring` - Whether to disable the monitoring of networks in app. default value is **false**.

-- `disableCrashRecording` - Whether to disable the recording of crash logs in app. default value is **false**.

 ## TODO